 Welcome to the Sexual Health Promotion page of the National STD/AIDS Control Programme (NSACP) of Sri Lanka.
 This page provides you with information, resources, and guidance on how to maintain and promote your sexual health.

-Sexual health requires a positive and respectful approach to sexuality and sexual relationships, the possibility of having pleasurable and safe sexual experiences, free of coercion, discrimination and violence.
+Sexual health requires a positive and respectful approach to sexuality and sexual relationships and the possibility of having pleasurable and safe sexual experiences free of coercion, discrimination, and violence.

 - Hepatitis A, B, and C virus infections

 - Female genital mutilation

 To promote sexual health, it is essential to have access to accurate information and resources.
 We offer educational resources, such as videos, brochures, and posters, which are available for download and use in health promotion activities.